magnusnn/informationSecurity/README.md

 - A credential is an attestation of qualification, competence, or authority issued to an individual by a third party with a relevant or de facto authority or assumed competence to do so.
     - Examples of credentials include academic diplomas, academic degrees, certifications, security clearances, identification documents, badges, passwords, user names, keys, powers of attorney, and so on.
 - **Digital credentials** are the digital equivalent of paper-based credentials.
 Just as a paper-based credential could be a passport, a Driver's license, a membership certificate or some kind of ticket to obtain some service, such as a cinema ticket or a public transport ticket, a digital credential is a proof of qualification, competence, or clearance that is attached to a person.
 Also, digital credentials prove something about their owner.
 Both types of credentials may contain personal information such as the person's name, birthplace, birthdate, and/or biometric information such as a picture or a finger print.
+- Access Token contains digital credential for the login session and identifies the user.

 ## Transport-level and Application-level Security